MobileRobots/amr-ros-config/README.md

 URDF robot model descriptions can be found in the `description` subdirectory.
 This directory contains a ROS package named `amr_robots_description`.
-The Pioneer 3 DX and Pioneer 3 AT are based on various sources including` p2os_urdf` from allenh1 `p2os` package (Allen Hunter/Vanderbuilt version), Dereck Wonacott, the original `p2os` package, and others  Other URDF models have been added by Adept MobileRobots.
-Most URDF files should  be useable as models in Gazebo (see Gazebo below).
+The Pioneer 3 DX and Pioneer 3 AT are based on various sources including` p2os_urdf` from the allenh1 `p2os` package (Allen Hunter/Vanderbuilt version), Dereck Wonnacott, the original `p2os` package, and others.
+Other URDF models have been added by Adept MobileRobots.
+Some URDF files might be useable as models in Gazebo (see Gazebo below).

+This repository has been started by MobileRobots as a single easy to find and maintain location, but is also a collaborative effort among the user community, please submit any fixes and improvements using the issue tracker or pull request.

 Launch files
 ------------